Shresht7/quotes-cli/README.md

-      --author                     The author name (optional) edit                         Opens the data-source file in the default editor delete <id>                  Delete a specific quote by ID help                         Show the help message version                      Show the version number
+      --author                     The author name (optional) edit                         Opens the data-source file in the default editor delete <id>                  Delete a specific quote by ID search <keyword>             Search for quotes by keyword --text                       Search only in quote text
+      --author                     Search only in author name help                         Show the help message version                      Show the version number